Content

 Here are the key takeaways:

 Take care when using tea tree oil.
-Topical use is generally safe, but watch out for signs of irritation or allergic reactions — and despite the “tea” in tea tree, this oil isn’t safe to consume.
+Topical use is generally safe, but watch out for signs of irritation or allergic reactions.
+And, despite the “tea” in tea tree, this oil isn’t safe to consume.

 Tea tree oil isn’t your only option.
 Consider other dandruff treatments like shampoos with pyrithione zinc, ketoconazole, or selenium sulfide.